The-Devoyage/mongo-filter-generator/README.md

 ### Generate Mongo

-Convert request objects to mongo filters and options.
+Convert API requests to mongo filters and options.
 The GMF package will parse nested field or array filters from the request body.

 ```ts
 const { filters, options } = GenerateMongo({